pablogd-hashi/consul/11-instruqt-tracks/deploying-consul-enterprise-kubernetes/02-migrate-consul-enterprise/assignment.md

   path: /
   port: 80
 difficulty: basic
-timelimit: 7200
+timelimit: 15000
 ---

 Deploy Consul Enterprise
 =============================

 We are going to deploy Consul Enterprise using an update version of the helm chart.
-If you go to ** Consul Configs** tab you will see that there's a new ent_dc1.yaml and new_en file.
+If you go to ** Consul Configs** tab you will see that there's a new dc1-ent.yaml file.
 In there, a new section for Enterprise Licence and a new **image** have been added.

 Before installing the Consul Enterprise container, we need to confirm that the license has been stored as a secret
 ```